mcssym/messaging/README.md

 - Adding to the observers property like `messaging.guards.add(OnceMessageGuard())`.
 ### Customization
 #### Queue
-All published messages are added to queue that is a `MessageQueue` using their generated unique key and this one is responsable to dispatch a message to subscribers through the messaging api.
+All published messages are added to queue which is a `MessagingQueue` using their generated unique key and this one is responsable to dispatch a message to subscribers through the messaging api.
 The implementation (so the behavior) of the queue can be different on your needs.
-You can create your own implementation by extending/implementing the `MessageQueue` class and give your implementation through the `messageQueueFactory` parameter of `Messaging` or use the existing ones:
+You can create your own implementation by extending/implementing the `MessagingQueue` class and give your implementation through the `MessagingQueueFactory` parameter of `Messaging` or use the existing ones:
-- `TimerMessageQueue` that uses an internal `Timer` to dispatch message at interval of time.
+- `TimerMessagingQueue` that uses an internal `Timer` to dispatch message at interval of time.
-- `SyncMessageQueue` that dispatches messages directly when they are published to the queue.
+- `SyncMessagingQueue` that dispatches messages directly when they are published to the queue.

-> __IMPORTANT__: If you extend `MessageQueue` to dispatch a message you just have to call `dispatchQueuedItem()` method.
+> __IMPORTANT__: If you extend `MessagingQueue` to dispatch a message you just have to call `dispatchQueuedItem()` method.
 The method `onItemAddedToQueue` is called every time a new item/message is added/published to the queue.

 #### Store
 Before being published and after being allowed by the guards, the message is saved in the store.
 This store is also used to get message by their generated key before dispatching it.
-You can implement your own store by extending/implementing `MessagingCacheStore` or you can use the implemented `MessagingMemoryStore` that saved messages in memory.
+You can implement your own store by extending/implementing `MessagingStore` or you can use the implemented `MessagingMemoryStore` that saved messages in memory.

 #### Logger
 The logger is only used to log operation made.
 The default implementation use `logger` package internally and can be configured through the `logConfig` parameter or you can use your own implementation.